5:020 Workplace Harassment Prohibited

 Making a Report or Complaint

-Aggrieved employees, if they feel comfortable doing so, should directly inform the person engaging in harassing conduct or communication that such conduct or communication is offensive and must stop.
+Aggrieved individuals, if they feel comfortable doing so, should directly inform the person engaging in the harassing conduct or communication that such conduct or communication is offensive and must stop.

 Whom to Contact with a Report or Complaint